forensicanalysis/fslib/Readme.md

 Additionally, file systems for live access to the currently mounted file system and registry (on Windows) are implemented.

-Some of the file systems supported:
+Some of the file systems supported:-

-- Native OS file system
+- Native OS file system (directory listing for Windows root provides list of drives)
 - ZIP
 - NTFS
 - FAT16